 6 dermatologist-approved tips to treat KP naturally.

 You can certainly try all of these strategies at once to up your chances of success, but if you do, just keep in mind that it may be hard to tell which particular strategy is working best.
-So, if you think your KP could be influenced by diet, Dr. Dattner recommends changing that first (giving it at least a month to see if you notice your skin calming down) and then incorporating some of the skin-smoothing products on this list to enhance the benefit.
+So, if you think your KP could be influenced by diet, Dattner recommends changing that first (giving it at least a month to see if you notice your skin calming down) and then incorporating some of the skin-smoothing products on this list to enhance the benefit.
 Villafranco agrees: "I recommend some less invasive steps first—simple changes may make your KP pack its bags without having to involve the prescription pad."

 As mentioned above, dry skin will only make your KP worse.
 In fact, some people say their bumps clear during the summer only to return in the winter, according to the American Academy of Dermatology.
-For this reason, Dr. Airan recommends avoiding long, hot showers or baths, which can suck moisture from the skin, and always following up with a moisturizer of some kind.
+For this reason, derms, like Airan and Villafranco, recommend avoiding long, hot showers or baths, which can suck moisture from the skin, and always following up with a moisturizer of some kind.
 "Avoid super-hot showers or baths on a regular basis—they contribute to dry skin, which makes KP more likely," says Villafranco.

-Turns out, some of the same ingredients that help treat pimples are also the ones that treat bumpy chicken skin.
-"An acne body wash containing AHAs (alpha-hydroxy acids) would be helpful for managing KP," says Dr. Airan, who says that a mild 2 percent salicylic acid cleanser can help gently remove buildup and excess skin cells.
+If you're going the chemical exfoliator route, gentle acids are fan favorites.
+You can find them infused in body washes or treatments.
+"An acne body wash containing AHAs or BHAs would be helpful for managing KP," says Airan, who says that a mild 2 percent salicylic acid cleanser can help gently remove buildup and excess skin cells.
 Try the Alba Botanica Acnedote Maximum Strength Face & Body Scrub ($8) featuring salicylic acid and finely ground walnut shells to clear clogged follicles.
 We're also partial to lactic or glycolic acid.